stablekernel/aqueduct/source/docs/http/structure.md

 }
 ```

-Each controller in the channel can either respond to the request or send it to the next controller in the channel.
+In the above code, all of the objects created are instances of a `RequestController` subclass.
+Each of these controllers can either respond to the request, or send it to the next controller in the channel.
 For example, an `Authorizer` will respond with a 401 Unauthorized response if a request's authorization isn't valid - but if it is valid, the request is passed to the next controller in the channel.

-This structure means that `RequestController` is the base class for types that are middleware and for those that always respond to a request.
-There are no other types that handle requests and this makes Aqueduct very simple to understand.

-For more details, see [Request Controllers](request_controller.md).
+For more details on the object that handles requests, see [Request Controllers](request_controller.md).

-## Isolates
+## Isolates: Multi-threaded Applications

 An Aqueduct application may run its request channel on multiple isolates.
 The number of isolates is configured when running `aqueduct serve`.